project-oak/oak/rfcs/1440_generic_planner_node.md

 ### Declaration of supported message types

-Each node will be able to declare which message types it can read and write.
-Each channel will be annotated with the message types is can handle.
+Each node will be able to declare which protobuf message types it can read and write.
+Each channel will be annotated with the single message type it is intended for.
+If a channel should carry multiple message types, it can be done using a wrapper message and `oneof`.
 This will allow us to build additional static analysis tools to make sure each node can handle the messages it will receive and all messages that it might send will go to a node that can understand those messages.

 We might consider making this part of the initial version: